The correlation between the 500 pc scale molecular gas masses and AGN powers for massive elliptical galaxies: Discussion

 \subsection{The origin of the mm/submm continuum emission}

 So far, the origin of the continuum emission from the AGNs in massive elliptical galaxies has not been much studied in the mm/submm band.
-We study the spectral index of the continuum emission $\beta_{\rm CO}$ by comparing the fluxes between the upper and lower sidebands of the CO lines.
-For most galaxies, the frequency difference between the sidebands is $\Delta\nu_{\rm ul}\sim 15$~GHz (table~\ref{tab:result}).
-However, it is only $\sim 2$~GHz for 2A0335$+$096 and PKS0745$-$191, and their indices cannot be well constrained.
-Table~\ref{tab:result} presents the results.
-Except for 2A0335$+$096 and PKS0745$-$191, the indices are $\beta_{\rm CO}\lesssim 0$, which indicates that the emission is likely to be dominated by synchrotron radiation and the contribution of dust emission is minor.
-Thus, the assumption of $\beta=-0.75$ in section~\ref{sec:MLcon} seems to be reasonable.
+We study the spectral index of the continuum emission $\beta_{\rm con}$ by comparing the fluxes between the upper and lower sidebands of the CO lines (table~\ref{tab:result}).
+For most galaxies, the frequency difference between the sidebands is $\Delta\nu_{\rm ul}\sim 15$~GHz.
+However, it is only $\sim 2$~GHz for 2A0335$+$096 and PKS~0745$-$191, and their indices cannot be well constrained.
+Table~\ref{tab:result} shows that the indices are $\beta_{\rm con}< 0$ except for NGC~5044, which indicates that the emission is likely to be dominated by synchrotron radiation and the contribution of dust emission is minor.
+Thus, the assumption of $\gamma=-0.75$ in section~\ref{sec:MLcon} seems to be reasonable.

 Figure~\ref{fig:L14-Lcon} compares the continuum luminosities at $\nu\sim \nu_{10}= 115.3$~GHz ($L_{\rm con}$) with those at $1.4$~GHz ($L_{1.4}$) estimated in section~\ref{sec:MLcon}.
 Those two luminosities are positively correlated and the correlation coefficient is 0.823 with $p$-value 0.0059.
 The correlation among the 9 objects can be represented by a power-law model of the form: